healthchecks/healthchecks/templates/docs/api.md

 ### Response Codes

 201 Created
-:   The check was successfully created.
+:   A new check was successfully created.

 200 OK
-:   The `unique` parameter was used and an existing check was matched.
+:   An existing check was found and updated.

 400 Bad Request
 :   The request is not well-formed, violates schema, or uses invalid